 Live vs Frozen crab

-There are of course, pros and cons to using fresh vs frozen crab.
 The most important difference to note is that Korean blue crab (flower crab) is NOT the same as USA blue crab.
+The crabs used in Korea are called “ggot-gae” (꽃게).
+The shells are softer and the meat is a bit sweeter.

-Live blue crab is obviously a safer choice, and you would think it tastes better but thats not necessarily the case here.
-The reason why I actually prefer using frozen crab is because it’s a different kind of blue crab, therefore tastes different (it’s sweeter, and has more of a pleasant ocean taste to it), and it’s also WAY easier to eat.
+Otherwise, you can use frozen Korean crab which is my preference.
+The reason I prefer using frozen Korean crab is because tastes different (it’s sweeter, and has more of a pleasant ocean taste to it), and it’s also WAY easier to eat.
 The shell is softer, making it much easier to scrape or squeeze out the meat.

 The biggest con to using frozen crab (other than the fact that it is not fresh), is that you miss out on the crab roe and tomalley, which are delicious additions to the real thing you can get in South Korea.

 So with this info, you can decide which route you want to take.
-I’ve had both live and frozen- both are good but I prefer to use frozen.
+Both are good but I prefer frozen Korean crab over live USA crab.

 To make the best yangnyeom gejang, only pick the female crabs!
 The female crabs are likely to be carrying eggs and trust me, you want the eggs.
 They add so much flavor and a touch of creaminess to balance all the spicy elements to this dish.

 To identify a female, you will need to look at the apron on the belly side of the crab.
-A female crab’s apron is shaped like a breast.
-And a male crab’s apron is shaped like uhh…a penis.
-Ok glad we got that over with.
-Easy to remember, right?
+A female crab’s apron is a more rounded shape, while a male crab’s apron is long and pointy.

 Before we begin, it is important to understand why the crabs have to be alive when you break them down.
 I am not a crustacean expert but I have done a lot of research to cover this topic.
 Dead crabs are NOT SAFE TO CONSUME RAW.
-Do not use dead crabs for this or any dish, ever!
+Do not use dead crabs.

 When crabs die, they release enzymes from their gut that decomposes the rest of the body very quickly.
 Ammonia from the bacteria builds up very fast and will taste bad, change the texture of the meat, and undoubtedly make you sick.
 With that said, please be VERY careful when handling live crabs for consumption, especially raw!

 Gather your crabs in a bag or container and place them in the freezer for 2 hours.
 This will slow them down, making them easier to handle.
-It is also the most humane way to kill them.
+It is also the most humane way to kill them (they won’t actually be dead, but “fall asleep” during this time).

 While the crabs are in the freezer, make the seasoning sauce.